-The Company determines the Corporate Officer to be assigned to oversee, supervise, or manage ENW companies through the division of duties.
-The Corporate Officer assigned to be in charge of ENW companies has established a system for receiving reports from ENW, through decision-making procedures provided for each ENW company, attendance at important meetings, periodic reports, etc. The Corporate Officer in charge reports the status of ENW companies to the Board of Directors as needed.
+The Company determines the corporate officer to be assigned to oversee, supervise, or manage ENW companies through the division of duties.
+The corporate officer assigned to be in charge of ENW companies has established a system for receiving reports from ENW, through decision-making procedures provided for each ENW company, attendance at important meetings, periodic reports, etc. The corporate officer in charge reports the status of ENW companies to the Board of Directors and the Audit Committee as needed.